Questions to Ask Your Doctor

 - How long will the side effects last?

-- What treatments are available to manage these side effects?
+- What treatments are available to manage side effects?

 Patient and Family Cancer Support Center